Matthew-Holmes/FlowerDodec/README.md

 ### 2. Recreating the original

-Recreating the original provided both an understanding of how the geometry was generated, what sort of classes to use to achieve this, and how to exploit the symmetry of the polyhedra to optimise the efficiency of the code.
+Recreating the original provided understanding of how to generate the geometry, what sort of classes to use, and how to exploit the symmetries of the polyhedra to optimise efficiency.
 I used similar methods to a previous java implementation found at https://github.com/kevin-shannon/3D-FlowerBox.
 However I outsourced more work to the vetex shader to avoid having to refill the Vertex Buffer Object used (VBO).

 #### Custom vertex shader

-To both exploit symmetries and use the same VBO I edited the vertex shader used in the tutorial.
+To both exploit symmetries and use the same VBO throughout the program I edited the vertex shader used in the tutorial.
 Now it take two coordinate vectors per vertex and returns an interpolation between them.
-Also applying an orientation matrix so that the same geometry can be rotated in space to form each side of the cube - which allows for the same single face to be drawn at all sides of the polyhedron. since all vertices in a face have the same color, I made this a uniform variable instead of stored for each vertex in the VBO.
+Also applying an orientation matrix so that the same face can be rotated in space to form each side of the cube. since all vertices in a face have the same color, I made color a uniform variable instead of storing for each vertex in the VBO.

 ```
 #version 330 core